-“But when there’s so much at stake in these games and particularly as well when somebody else has missed one, then it sort of doubles the load, if you know what I mean?”
+“But when there’s so much at stake in these games and particularly as well when somebody else has missed one, then it sort of doubles the load.”

 Indeed, the load was already heavy when Coppell led Palace through their clashes with Brighton in the late ‘80s, a decade after the so-called A23 Derby began in earnest.